• Skip to primary navigation

 Conclusion

 Over the years, it has served as a good consideration for good service.
-Even though the amount of money is not, the fact that it is being paid at all is a good way to appreciate the military.
+Even though the amount of money is not, that it is being paid at all is a good way to appreciate the military.

 References